Degradedness Under Cooperation: Introduction

 The situation changes fundamentally once cooperation links between users are introduced.
 A cooperation link enables one user to send a compressed version of its output to the other user, thus making their joint distribution relevant.
 Consequently, under cooperation the capacity region of a stochastically degraded BC does not coincide with that of its physically degraded version, and the models are studied separately.
 Thus far, only the physically degraded BC and the ABC are solved under cooperation~\cite{LiangVeeravalli:07p,DaboraServetto:06p,Steinberg:15c,ItzhakSteinberg:21p}.
 In these works it is shown that the optimal strategy for this class of channels consists of superposition coding at the transmitter, and decode and forward (D\&F) at the stronger user.
+It should be noted, however, that in practical communication networks, the physical degradedness assumption is often non-realistic.